cognitive-catalyst/annotation-assist/README.md

 * Query as typed by the user

-then, if the query and answer is already contained in the approved annotation list (aka Ground Truth)

-* Query and answer is silently marked as a "perfect" answer

-or, if the query response is mapped to an answer that has a cluster associated with ground truth, and the confidence is above x% the human will be presented with
+if the query response is mapped to an answer that has a cluster associated with ground truth, and the confidence is above x% the human will be presented with